YourWishes/JsonSharp/README.md

  * Improve efficiency, the parsing and unserializing are fairly poor at the moment
  * Clean Code, the thing is rather spaghettified at the moment
  * Add custom parser/deparsers, this can be done now but could be "extended" in the future.
+ * "JSON Pretty Printing" and other formatting, currently only does a minified JSON print.